These 10 Tips Can Give You a Leg Up in Your Next Job Interview

 “The fact that you got an interview means you’ve done something right,” Zimmerman says.
 “Relax.
 Eat a good breakfast and believe in yourself.
 And then it’s up to the universe.”

-Susan Jacobson is an editor at The Penny Hoarder.
-Find her on Twitter @SusanJacobson44.
+Susan Jacobson is a former editor at The Penny Hoarder.